Dogs and fireworks and not a great combination.

 How do pressure wraps work?

 The theory is that dogs find pressure calming.
 But there isn’t actually much evidence to support this theory.
-Certainly, some dogs seem to display reduced movement and reaction when held tightly, but it’s important not to misinterpret this behaviour.
+Certainly, some dogs seem to display reduced movement and reaction when held tightly, but it’s important not to misinterpret this behavior.
 Many dogs will freeze or become subdued when frightened too.

 If you’d like to read more about the effects of pressure wraps on dogs there is an excellent article on this topic which contains links to various studies.